Support farmers and landowners to restore and manage landscape-scale mosaics of priority habitats so that:

 b) 30% of the priority habitats outside nationally-designated wildlife sites are in good condition by 2024; ‘Priority habitats’ – listed in the Yorkshire Dales Biodiversity Action Plan (2011).
 ‘Good condition’ – means the habitat has been assessed using either FEP or BEHTA Survey methodology and has ‘passed’ every criteria.

-Progress: (a) 95% of the blanket bog in nationally and internationally important wildlife sites is ‘recovering’.
-42% of the other habitats in such sites has reached ‘favourable’ condition.
+Progress: (a) In March 2022, 95% of the blanket bog in nationally and internationally important wildlife sites was classed as ‘recovering’, and 42% of the other habitats in such sites has reached ‘favourable’ condition.
 Both figures are unchanged since 2018.
+Figures for 2023 are still awaited.

 Press Releases & related articles: